 black Wilton Candy Melt Writing Pen

-Pour white candy melts into a microwave safe bowl.
+Pour white candy melts into a microwave-safe bowl.
 Heat on high power for 30 seconds, then stir.
-Heat for 30 more seconds, then let sit in microwave for 2 minutes, then stir.
-Heat for 15 second increments, stirring after each until melted.
+Heat for 30 more seconds, then let sit in the microwave for 2 minutes, then stir.
+Heat for 15-second increments, stirring after each until melted.

 Pour into a small rectangle plastic container (about 3 inches by 2 inches.)
 Freeze for 10-15 minutes.
-Pop out of container.
+Pop them out of the container.

 Shred using a cheese grater.

-Pour the Dark Cocoa Candy Melts into a microwave safe bowl.
+Pour the Dark Cocoa Candy Melts into a microwave-safe bowl.
 Heat on high power for 30 seconds, then stir.
-Heat for 30 more seconds, then let sit in microwave for 2 minutes, then stir.
-Heat for 15 second increments, stirring after each until melted.
+Heat for 30 more seconds, then let sit in the microwave for 2 minutes, then stir.
+Heat for 15-second increments, stirring after each until melted.

-Pour half of the Candy Melts into a small rectangle plastic container.
+Pour half of the Candy Melts into a small rectangular plastic container.
 Freeze for 10 minutes.
-Pop out of container and shred using a cheese grater.
+Pop them out of container and shred using a cheese grater.